taitsmp/udacity-flashcards/README.md

 * iOS 11, iPhone X simulator
 * Nexus 5X, Android Studio Simulator

+# Known Issues

+* On the "ScoreCard" view Android and iOS are not consistently displaying the margin of the message text.

 # Credit

 Inspiration for this code was taken from the following repos.